Use Cases

 I know this sounds cliché, but there are three important things in the process of understanding your audience:

 Businesses don’t run in isolation or independently from their audiences, and if you wish to run successful ads, you need to identify your target audience’s pain points.
-Pay attention to the needs of prospective customers and the market problem.
+You need to really pay attention to the needs of prospective customers and the market problem.

 Your ad messaging should align with the needs of your audience and your business goals.
-You also have to remember what you want to achieve with your campaign and build your ad messaging around it.
+Start by identifying what you want to achieve—whether that’s more sign-ups, sales, or brand awareness, and build your messaging to support that outcome.

 Going in without any knowledge of Google Ads, and terms like Campaigns, Ad Groups, Keywords, Bids, and Budgets might make your experience of creating your first campaign quite overwhelming.